Are you an artist—oil painter, singer, makeup artist, or writer ready to turn your passion into a profitable business?

 Develop a pricing strategy that is competitive and affordable, yet profitable.
 Consider offering promotions, discounts, or packages for your products & services to attract new customers.

-Develop a marketing strategy that includes a mix of online and offline marketing tactics.
-Consider social media, email marketing, content marketing, brochures, print marketing, and events.
+Consider social media platforms, email marketing, content marketing, brochures, print marketing, and events.

 Describe how your art business will retain customers and build loyalty, such as through loyalty programs, special events, or personalized service.